adkelley/javascript-to-purescript/tut01/README.md

 8     foldMap (\c -> singleton $ toLower c)
 ```
 Let's look at the more interesting lines:
 1. We declare the function `nextCharForNumberString` and tell the PureScript compiler that it should expect a `String` as input, and to return the transformed `String` as output.
-Now JavaScript is a dynamically typed language and therefore we didn't and couldn't declare our `String` types.
+Now JavaScript is a dynamically typed language, and therefore we didn't and couldn't declare our `String` types.
 In contrast, PureScript is a statically typed language, which means that it (at compile time) will check to see if we've been asleep at the wheel.
 For example, using a function argument or returning a value that is not our declared `String` type.

  Now there's been a lot of debate on the advantages and disadvantages of dynamic vs. statically typed languages.
-I don't care to wax and wane over them, only to point out that JavaScript won't detect wrong argument types until you've actually run the program.
-It usually causes a runtime error, and perhaps this too late depending on where you weigh in on type ideology.
-But with the introduction of [TypeScript](https://www.typescriptlang.org) from Microsoft and [Flow](https://flowtype.org) from Facebook, clearly there's is a greater awareness and interest in the JavaScript community for static type checking.
+I don't care to wax and wane over them, only to point out that JavaScript won't detect wrong argument types until you've run the program.
+It usually causes a runtime error, and perhaps this too late depending on where you weigh in on 'type ideology'.
+But with the introduction of [TypeScript](https://www.typescriptlang.org) from Microsoft and [Flow](https://flowtype.org) from Facebook, clearly, there's a greater awareness and interest in the JavaScript community for static type checking.
 Nuff said!

-2. Next, we start the function application, assigning our input string to the variable name `str`
+2. Next, we start the function application, assigning our input string to the variable name `str`.

 3. We put `str` into our `Box` so that we can map over it.
 And 'look ma - no parenthesis!'.
 PureScript uses white space to separate arguments, avoiding the need for parenthesis in cases where the order of the expression is clear.
 The `#` operator is similar to `.functionName()` in JavaScript or `|>` in Elm and Elixir.
 It moves our transformed value along to the next function, placing it at the end of the argument list - very handy indeed!